MarcusKLY/ENGG1340-Group-Project/README.md

   - `items`, in the form of string vector
   - `checkpoint`, in the form of a string

- - Inside `ColorOption`, a wide variety of combinations of word colors and fonts are stored.
+ - In `ColorOption`, a wide variety of combinations of word colors and fonts are stored.

 - In each battle, int is used to store player and enemy hp, and an array of int is used to store the remaining numbers of rounds of special effects players have.